timsun28/DataSciencePort/README.md

 split up in different specialities we always came together before the presentation to discuss our progress and issues.
 This was then converted into a presentation.
 We tried to get everyone to present as often as possible in order for everyone to do their part.
-This meant presenting once every two weeks.
+This meant I presented at least once every two weeks.
 We also tried to present in groups of two where there is at least one student who is working primarily on the code and one student who focuses more on the report.

 ### List of presentations
 * [Week 1](/presentations/2018.08.31%20Presentatie.pptx)